lolzio5/Team05-RISCV-Final/README.md

 ### PC Register

-The Fetch stage begins with the output of the next PC value, so that the next instruction can be fetched.
+The Fetch stage begins with the output of the next PC value so that the next instruction can be fetched.
 This is implemented in [PCRegister.sv](PCRegister.sv) with the line:
 ```verilog
    if (iPCSrc == 1'b0) PCNext = iPCSrc ? iBranchTarget : oPC + 32'd4;
 ```